 Identify what makes it different from everything else currently available.

-Provide a place for those that embrace your brand’s differences to gather with others
+Provide a place for those that'll embrace your brand’s differences to gather with others.

-Allow that community to thrive with little direction from your brand without micromanaging it
+Allow that community to thrive with little direction from your brand and try to avoid micromanaging it.

 4. Be a creator of tension

 As humans, we’re drawn to tension like a moth to a flame.
 It’s why we love thriller movies that are loaded with suspense.
 It’s why fans of sports teams get so excited on draft day.
 It’s also why viewers of certain reality shows get so antsy in anticipation of seeing if their favorite contestant will win or get eliminated.

 In his book, This Is Marketing, author and marketing hall of famer Seth Godin, stated, “We create tension when we ask someone to contribute to the bake sale or join our book club.
 We’re using one force to overcome another force (the status quo). "

 One way you can create tension within your audience on social media is by doing things like coordinating giveaways or sweepstakes for your brand's social media followers.
 This will give your audience an incentive to engage with your brand because it’s free and inclusive.
 Tension will be created due to the fact that people don't like missing out on free prizes (loss aversion is a great tension creator).

-Here’s a sweepstakes idea I created that your customers will certainly appreciate—and it's sure to cause plenty of tension in the process.
+Here’s a sweepstakes idea I created that your customers will certainly appreciate:

-Conduct a sweepstakes on social media where the first 50 or 100 people that takes a picture with one of your brand’s products, posts it on their social media page, then tags your brand’s social media account—as well as one of their friends’ accounts, will receive a valuable prize or exclusive access to your brand’s next product release before it's available to the public.
+Conduct a sweepstakes on social media where the first 50 or 100 people that take a picture with one of your brand’s products; posts it on their social media page, tags your brand’s social media account as well as one of their friends’ accounts—will receive a valuable prize or exclusive access to your brand’s next product release before it's available to the public.